How to make sure you can afford everything you need and get the best value for money when you do.

 Longtime readers and listeners will know I love a good supermarket reduction.
 And there are very few times for these that are better than Christmas.

-That’s because shops will close on Christmas Eve, and might not open again until the 27th December.
+That’s because shops will close on Christmas Eve, and might not open again until 27 December.
 So that’s at least one day, possibly two days, of food that needs to be cleared out.

-Of course supermarkets are on to this and I’m sure there’s definitely less food produced with use by or best before dates of the 25th and 26th.
+Of course, supermarkets are on to this and I’m sure there’s definitely less food produced with use by or best before dates of 25 and 26 December.

 Even so there are enough bargains to be had as the shops try to clear the shelves.
 And some of the best bargains are on festive foods.
 So get some space in your freezer!